CompuTec/computec-docs/docs/processforce/administrator-guide/implementation-notes.md

 # Implementation Notes

-In this page, information vital for the implementation process will be published.
+On this page, information vital for the implementation process will be published.

 ---